 The water surrounding the islands is shallow.
 At low tide, it almost recedes completely, making it possible to walk across the sand to other islands.
 If you aren’t already wet, your lower body will get soaked.
 Avoid sharp pieces of broken seashells and coral.

-The largest island, St. Anne, was the site of the first French settlement in 1770 – a “courageous undertaking of an island surrounded by swamps teeming with crocodiles”.
+St. Anne is the largest island and site of the first French settlement in 1770 – a “courageous undertaking of an island surrounded by swamps teeming with crocodiles”.
 During World War II, St. Anne was a military base for the Royal Marines.
 In the early 19th century, it was a whaling station.
-Today, St. Anne is a nesting site for hawksbill sea turtles.
+Today, it’s a nesting site for hawksbill sea turtles.

 Visitors and locals share a fascination for legends of pirates and buried treasure.
 “Focus has been on Bel-Ombre, in the Northern part of Mahé, where it’s believed that Olivier Le Vasseur’s (a French pirate from Calais) hid treasure worth £150 million.”
 Le Vasseur threw his treasure map to the crowd before being hanged.